weatherxm-network/weather-markets/london-resolver/README.md

    - The filtered list ensures only the most accurate and trustworthy weather data is used.

 ### 3. **Computation and Publication**
-   - Develop the algorithm that computes the **average temperature** for the London area over the last 30 days.
+   - Develop the algorithm that computes the **median highesttemperature** for the London area.
    - Fetch, filter, and compute data based on a set of predefined criteria.
-   - Calculate the final average temperature.
+   - Calculate the final median highesttemperature.

 ---